rkrishn7/objection-match/README.md

 A lightweight search DSL built on top of [Objection.js](https://github.com/Vincit/objection.js).

+## Why Objection?

+Objection already has a powerful, expressive way for loading relations on a model.
+Its syntax for relation expressions is something I wanted to emulate in this, but also make it easy to add simple parameters to a search.
+I understand, however, that this limits the library's reach.
+In the future the plan is to move away from using another ORM.

 ## Motivation

 I wanted to build a small language that makes it easy to express a search on a database by simply stating a set of constraints.
 Front-end programmers, for example, often work with requesting, manipulating, and displaying data, but don't necessarily know/care how it is represented.
 Requesting a set of data that meets certain constraints becomes easy when you can disregrard the underlying query language. **ro.rqb** lets you generate results by passing in a predicate that must resolve to true.
 It uses Objection to determine the relation between different tables and builds a relation tree that compiles to a [Relation Expression](https://vincit.github.io/objection.js/api/types/#type-relationexpression).
 Finally, it analyzes the constraints stated in the predicate and generates a database query.